 U.S. greenhouse gas emissions by economic end-use sector

-In addition to carbon monoxide, nitrogen oxide, and
+addition to carbon monoxide, nitrogen oxide, and particulate matter emissions,

 U.S. transportation sector carbon dioxide (CO₂) emissions from fossil fuel combustion by fuel type

-responsible for 35.9 percent of total U.S. CO₂ emissions from fossil
+transportation sector is responsible for 37 percent of total U.S. CO₂ emissions

-fuel combustion in 2019.
-Carbon dioxide (CO₂) accounts for nearly all of the
+from fossil fuel combustion in 2022.
+Carbon dioxide (CO₂) accounts for nearly

 energy consumed by the sector is petroleum based and includes motor gasoline,